jezekra1/beeai-workshop/README.md

 </details>

-You can also open the UI and use web interface to chat with agents.
+You can also open the UI and use web interface to chat with agents and get more information.

 ```shell
 beeai ui